Skip to content

 Hive Mind empires have no faction happiness, no consumer goods cost, and all pops work toward the collective.
 Devouring Swarm is the genocidal variant that gains bonuses from consuming other species.
 Hive Minds are simpler to manage since you don't deal with happiness or politics — pure expansion and optimization.

-Best with: Spawning Pool buildings, Warrior Drone armies, rapid expansion starbases Stat focus: Pop growth, mineral production, naval capacity
+Best with: Spawning Pool buildings, Warrior Drone armies, rapid expansion starbases — see our builds guide for full setup.
+Stat focus: Pop growth, mineral production, naval capacity

 Equipment Rankings